blakeramos/PaaSForSaaS/Lab300A/LabGuide300A.md

 ![](./images/SelectADW.png " ")

 -   You will be prompted to enter a name for the connection you are trying to make.
-Enter **ADW ERP** in the name section and the Identifier will autogenerate.
+Enter **ADW ERP** in the name section and the Identifier will auto-generate.
 Leave the role as **Trigger and Invoke**.
 Click the **Create Button**.

 ![](./images/ADWDetails.png " ")